Rangers vs. Guardians Player Props Betting Odds

 Naylor Stats

-- Naylor takes a five-game streak with at least one hit into this one.
-During his last five outings he is hitting .474 with a double, two home runs, two walks and six RBI.
+- Naylor enters this game looking to extend his six-game hit streak.
+In his last 10 games he is batting .410 with three doubles, two home runs, three walks and eight RBI.

 Naylor Recent Games